RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/README.md

 # Cloud Security Monitoring & Hardening in AWS

-A hands-on AWS security lab demonstrating environment setup, audit logging, threat detection, alerting, incident investigation, security hardening, and automated response — built to be showcased on GitHub, LinkedIn, your resume, and discussed in interviews.
+A hands on AWS security lab demonstrating environment setup, audit logging, threat detection, alerting, incident investigation, security hardening, and automated response built to be showcased on GitHub, LinkedIn, your resume, and discussed in interviews.

 ![Status](https://img.shields.io/badge/status-in--progress-yellow)